bjornmeansbear/lectureScripts/ClimateDesigners.md

 ### KB CD end:
 success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; as an og we don't need to exist once that happens...

-## BauErden — Build Earth!

-The ultimate aim of design must be restoring ​harmony in the carbon cycle.
-No longer can we produce ​meaningless prints, tchotchkes, devices, apps, objects, and software. ​ No design may be created without first asking “does this need to exist?” -- “does this help drawn down carbon from the atmosphere?” -- “does this re-balance natural systems?”

-We need the conscious​, cooperative effort of all artists, designers, politicians, craftspeople, scientists, farmers, etc. Our new design education must aid in this.
-How might a new pedagogical approach focus on the liminal; designers as connectors?

-Designers must recognize anew and learn to grasp the composite character of “climate” (climate(s) [natural, social, etc.?]? the climate? the earth? nature?) as a holistic entity AND in its separate, interconnected parts.
-Only then will our designing be imbued with the spirit it has lost as mere servant of capitalism.

-Old styles and models for designing​ are not capable of producing the required new unity.
-Abandon them.
-New styles, new ways of working, of making, and of seeing are required.​

-We must merge design with the workshop, the science lab, the forest, the internet, the ocean depths, the lecture hall, the meadow, the studio, and the public square.
-Designers must be the nexus between all interests and needs.
-Our client is our climate.
-Our goals: drawing down carbon, the welfare of all life, and the restoration of spaceship earth.

-Good luck.

 ≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠